frayer/extensify/README.markdown

 containing custom [XSLT Extensions](http://www.w3.org/TR/xslt#extension) possible.
-Platforms such as [IBM WebSphere DataPower](http://www-01.ibm.com/software/integration/datapower/) take advantage of this feature in the XSLT specification and have implemented custom extensions beyond what you would find standard XSLT or even [EXSTL](http://www.exslt.org/).
+Platforms such as [IBM WebSphere DataPower](http://www-01.ibm.com/software/integration/datapower/) take advantage of this feature in the XSLT specification and have implemented custom extensions beyond what you would find in standard XSLT or even [EXSTL](http://www.exslt.org/).
 While these extensions provide the ability to perform powerful tasks inside the DataPower appliance, it can cause a lot of pain when testing the functionality of your XSLT.